geoJoost/SAMSelect/README.md

 6. **sensor_type** Specifies the satellite sensor used to collect the images.
 Options are `S2A` (Sentinel-2A) and `S2B` (Sentinel-2B).
 Note: this setting is required for SSI and FDI calculations.
 Support for other satellites is not yet integrated.

 Additional notes:
-- Depending on the hardware (GPU/CPU), number of spectral bands, and the number of images, processing time can vary from one hour to several.
+- Depending on the hardware (GPU/CPU), the number of spectral bands, and the number of images, processing time can vary from one hour to several.
+As a rule of thumb, processing of each visualization takes about 10 seconds using a GPU and 64-74 seconds using a CPU.
 - If a previous SAMSelect output exists for the same configuration, the system will skip computation and directly move to generating tables and graphs from the cached data, reducing runtime significantly.

 ## Comparison Methods